davidbasswwu/submit-a-draft/README.md

-# submit-a-draft
+# Puppeteer - Form + file upload test
-A Puppeteer (or Playwright) automated browser test of the RWS Submit A Draft form.
+A Puppeteer automated browser test of the RWS Submit A Draft form.